Grid diagrams and Heegaard Floer invariants: Enhanced domains of holomorphic polygons

 Figure~\ref{fig:ULeft2} shows some examples of positive enhanced domains of negative index, in a twice destabilized grid.
 We see that the index can get as negative as we want, even if we fix the number of destabilizations at two (but allow the size of the grid to change).

 However, this phenomenon is impossible for one destabilization: \begin{proposition} Let $G$ be a toroidal grid diagram with only one $O$ marked for destabilization.
 Then any positive enhanced domain has nonnegative index.
-Furthermore, if the enhanced domain is positive and has index zero, then it is of one of the types from the sequences in Figure~\ref{fig:ULeft}. \end{proposition}
+Furthermore, if the enhanced domain is positive and has index zero, then it is snail-like, in the sense of Definition~\ref{def:snail}. \end{proposition}

-\begin {proof} Let us first consider a positive enhanced domain $(D, \epsilon, \rho)$ going between the generators $\x$ and $\tilde \y = U_1^{N_1} \cdots U_n^{N_n} \cdot (\y, \epsilon)$.
+\begin {proof} Let us first consider a positive enhanced domain $(D, \epsilon, \rho)$ going between the generators $\x$ and $\tilde \y = U_1^{N_1} \cdots U_n^{N_n}\tU_1^{\tN_1} \dots \tU_{n-q}^{\tN_{n-q}} \cdot (\y, \epsilon)$.
 With the notations of Section~\ref{sec:uleft}, we have $k=1$, $\epsilon_1 \in \{0,1\}$ (corresponding to the type of the domain, $L$ or $R$), $a_1$, $b_1 = t_1$, $c_1$, $d_1$ are the local multiplicities around the destabilization point, and $\rho_1$ and $f_1 = t_1 - \rho_1$ are the real and fake multiplicities there.
 Note that $t_1 \geq f_1$.

-Without loss of generality we can assume that every row or column contains at least one square where the multiplicity of $D$ is zero; otherwise we could subtract that row or column and obtain another positive domain, whose index is at least as large.
+Without loss of generality we can assume that every row or column contains at least one square where the multiplicity of $D$ is zero; otherwise we could subtract that row or column and obtain another positive domain, whose index is no larger.
 Indeed, if the row or column does not contain the destabilization point $p_1$ on its boundary, then subtracting it decreases the index by $2$.
 If we subtract the row just to the left of $p_1$, or the column just below $p_1$, by simultaneously increasing $\rho_1$ by one we can preserve the positivity conditions and leave the index the same.
 If we subtract the row or column through the $O$ marked for destabilization, while leaving $\rho$ unchanged, the positivity and the index are again unaffected.

-We say that a row or a column is \emph{special} if $\x$ and $\y$ intersect it in different points.
-Let $m$ be the number of special rows; it is the same as the number of special columns.
-Note that, as we move fro a row (or column) curve, the multiplicity of the domain $D$ can only change by $\pm 1$, and it can do that only if the row (or column) is special.
-This is because of our assumption that we have zeros in every row and column.
+We say that an alpha or a beta curve is \emph{special} if $\x$ and $\y$ intersect it in different points.
+Let $m$ be the number of special alpha curves; it is the same as the number of special beta curves.